^ Up a level ^ Next standard >

 “Information risk”, in contrast, is self-evident but, if the committee feels the desperate need for an explicit definition, I suggest something as simple as “risk relating to or involving information” or even “risk pertaining to information”, where both risk and information are adequately defined in dictionaries (whereas the current ISO27k definition of risk is unhelpful).

 Thus far, I have failed to persuade the committee to accept this terminological change, which admittedly would ripple through most of the ISO27k standards.
-However, clause 4.2.3 is likely to include these two paragraphs concerning information:
+However, clause 4.1.2 is expected to include the following concerning information:

-Those paragraphs partially counteract the general bias towards information technology although many users of the ISO27k standards do not appear to notice or care.
-While clearly it is true that IT and OT security controls play a very large part in protecting information, technology alone will never completely replace the need for humans to protect information as well, including the use of physical and organizational controls (such as policies, contracts and assurance measures).
+The final paragraph reveals the systemic bias towards technology throughout the ISO27k standards.
+While clearly it is true that information security controls based on technology play a large part in protecting digital data, technology alone will never completely replace the need for humans to protect information as well, including the use of physical and organisational controls (such as policies, contracts and assurance measures).
+And last but not least, the controls are specified, designed, used and managed by humans, while security incidents affect humans.
+In short, it’s humans all the way.

 ^ Up a level ^ Next standard >